 Below are some notable DDR4 specifications:

-- 64 GB maximum capacity per memory module (common capacities include 16 GB and 32 GB)
+- 64 GB maximum capacity per memory module (common capacities are 16 GB and 32 GB)

 - 16 internal memory banks

 DDR4 memory modules come in two primary form factors — DIMMs and SO-DIMMs.
-DIMMs are commonly generally used for desktop towers, while smaller SO-DIMMs are designed for laptops and all-in-one desktop computers.
+Desktop towers often contain DIMMs, while laptops and all-in-one desktop computers typically use SO-DIMMs.
 DDR4 DIMMs are the first to have a curved bottom edge, which makes it easier to insert them into and remove them from RAM slots on a motherboard.
 This and the unique position of the notch between the pins make it impossible to insert a DDR4 chip into an incompatible slot.

 Faster speeds and increased memory bandwidth allow DDR4 SDRAM to keep up with modern processors, including multi-core CPUs.
 This prevents the memory from being a bottleneck as processing speeds and bus speeds increase.